nadasalem155/face_detector_with_boundaries/README.md

 ### Streamlit Web App

+Run locally with:

 streamlit run app.py
 Open the URL displayed in the terminal.

-Upload an image or use the camera snapshot option.
+📤 Upload an image → App detects faces and shows number of faces detected

+📷 Take a snapshot → Works with your camera (snapshot only on Streamlit Cloud)

+🎚️ Adjust confidence threshold from the sidebar

+💾 Download results as a PNG file

 Local Webcam Version
 Run the script:

 python webcam_face_detection.py

+-A window will open with your webcam feed

+-Green boxes will appear around detected faces

-Press Q to quit the webcam window.
+-Press Q to quit the webcam window

----

- Requirements
+#📦 Requirements
 Python 3.8+

 OpenCV (opencv-python)

 Streamlit (streamlit)

-PIL / Pillow (Pillow)
+Pillow (Pillow)

 Numpy (numpy)

----
+Install dependencies with:

+pip install -r requirements.txt

-⚠️ Notes
+#⚠️ Notes

-Works on Streamlit Cloud only for snapshots, not live video ☁️
+-Works on Streamlit Cloud only for snapshots, not live video ☁️

-Ensure good lighting and a frontal face for better detection 💡
+-Ensure good lighting and a frontal face for better detection 💡

-Confidence threshold can be adjusted for more/less strict detection 🎚️

----
+-Use the confidence slider to tweak detection sensitivity 🎚️